Also known as

 Common problems with Blueberry

 The most serious pest for blueberries is birds.
 These can be kept at bay using netting.
 Other pests cherry ringworm.
 Ensure good drainage to prevent root rot.

 Blueberry Companion Plants

 How to propagate Blueberry

 Propagation can be done from hardwood or softwood cuttings, but softwood is preferred.
 Prepare the rooting soil with plenty of peat.
 Use misters to keep damp.

-Seeds will need to be macerated to damage the seed coat and then they will need to be stratified in the fridge for 1 month before they can be sown.
-Once the seed is fully prepared, they need to be sown into moist compost approximately 1cm depth.
+Seeds will need to be macerated to damage the seed coat, and then they will need to be stratified in the fridge for 1 month before they can be sown.
+Once the seed is fully prepared, they need to be sown into moist compost approximately 1cm in depth.
 The seeds can take 6-8 weeks to germinate.
 Sow during the spring and keep them 15-21 degrees to increase germination rates.
-The seedlings will need to be kept warm until they are 10-15cm tall and transplant them into pots and put them in a sunny area of the garden and keep them warm.
+The seedlings will need to be kept warm until they are 10-15cm tall and transplant into pots, put in a sunny area of the garden and keep warm.

 Berries are edible raw or can be made into desserts.

 Used as a homoeopathic medicine due to their high levels of antioxidants.